DrankRock/CMScrape/README.md

 **Number of Threads in ProxyCheck** is the number of Proxies you want to check simultaneously.
 The need for proxies is explained in the next section.
 **Number of Proxies** is the maximum number of proxies you need.
 **Use a file containing proxies** is self-explanatory.
 Instead of searching online for proxies, put the path to a file containing your proxies (Https or Http) and it will be used.
 You can then choose if you want to use this file, and if you want CMScrape to check which proxies are working.
+**Use proxy file** needs to be checked for the file containing proxies to be used
+**Check proxy file** makes it possible to test the proxies in the list before using them

+*Note: an additional parameter, not in the menu, gives access to a proxyless mode.
+It can be turned on and off using `CMScrape.py --no-proxies <True or False>`*
 All these options are saved in the `.cmscrape` file and will be loaded in the next execution.

 ### RUN :
 To explain what happens when CMScrape runs, I need to answer a question.
 If you understand the need for auto-rotating proxies, no need to read this subsection.

 #### What are proxies, and why do we need them ?
 A proxy is like a mask that your connection puts on, to make the website think it's a different person.
 It's not as secure as a VPN, it really is just like a mask, where a VPN would be a complete false identity and modification of your face.
 We need to disguise our identity because most websites protect themselves from people making too many requests.
 From my tests, Cardmarket accepts that a single user make 32 requests per minute.
-Above that, the request will return an error, and CMScrape will not work.
+Above that, the IP is blocked and will be unsuable for 60 seconds.
 When using on single thread, so one url by one, this limit is not reached.
 But once we go multithreaded, so checking many urls at once, cardmarket sees how fast we go and knows it's not a human doing that, and blocks the IP adress.
 This is why we need proxies.

-Because this tool might be used by people who are not familiar with these technologies, I added a way to do this **automatically**7.
+Because this tool might be used by people who are not familiar with these technologies, I added a way to do this **automatically**.
 Instead of having to buy, or find proxies, CMScrape will go on various pages online and find free proxies, then check which ones are working.
 Proxies need to be checked, because they will not always work.
 They depend on servers, etc. Non-working proxies will waste time and efficiency, so testing which ones work is necessary.
 With free proxies like the ones I'm scraping online, around 1 in 10 proxies is working.

+If you do not want to use proxies or if you don't need CMScrape to be as fast as possible, you can enable a proxyless mode.
+See **Parameters**.

 #### The running :
 As soon as the run button is clicked, if you did not put a proxy file, CMScrape will dowload free proxies on various sources, then check them.
 When enough working proxies are found (as specified in the preferences, or when all the proxies were checked), the scraping phase starts for all the links in the input file.
 For each link, the page is downloaded, informations are extracted and put in the selected output.

 When it's done, an information dialog will open, and some general informations will appear on the console.

+#### The proxyless :
+Instead of trying to trick Cardmarket into thinking the user is many users, it takes the patience route and just wait for cardmarket to unblock the ip adress before continuing the scraping.
+This thus goes at a maximal speed of 30 checks/minute.

 #### About the prices.
 *MinPrice* is the minimum price observed on cardmarket **taking into account the parameters**, such as the condition, or the langage.